kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 ## Conclusion

-Scheduling learning rate to be smaller saves us from overfitting.
+When we schedule learning rate to decrease over time - it saves us from overfitting.

 <!--- ###################################################### --->